Jeremy7Go/MyGit/readme.txt

 It is my first remote repository.
-I feel little hard but I'll keep learning.
+I feel a little hard but I'll keep learning.